 The Department of Imaging is uniquely integrated with all the departments and disease centers at both the clinical and research levels within Dana-Farber, and has broad connections across the clinical and research communities of Dana-Farber, Brigham and

-Women’s Hospital (BWH), Dana-Farber/Brigham and Women’s Cancer Center (DF/BWCC), Dana-Farber/Boston Children’s Cancer and Blood Disorders Center (DF/BC), and other affiliates.
-Dana-Farber-based radiologists actively participate in interdisciplinary
+Women’s Hospital (BWH), Dana-Farber Brigham Cancer Center, Dana-Farber/Boston Children’s Cancer and Blood Disorders Center (DF/BC), and other affiliates.
+Dana-Farber-based radiologists actively participate in interdisciplinary disease-based conferences

 One example of the successful integration with the oncologic clinics is the creation of a unique daily consultation service that staffs four radiologists on four clinical floors of the Yawkey Cancer Center: These specialists provide general and specialized